wookey-project/wookeypedia/sphinx/source/tataouine/deps.rst

 need to be compiled, you also have to install a LaTeX compiler.
 On Debian *doxygen-latex* will do this for you.

+The sphinx documentation also depend on LaTeX source image which are converted into png image using imagemagick.
+You will need *imagemagick* in order to build the sphinx documentation properly.

 .. hint::
    doxygen and sphinx are proposed in nearly all the OSes and distributions.
 You can use these packages as there is no specific usage that would make specific requirements on them

+In order to generate man pages for the kernel API and Ewok stdlib, you need rst2man tool.
+This tool is a part of the python *docutils*.
+It is packaged, on Debian & derivative, as *python-docutils*.

 About the toolchain
 ^^^^^^^^^^^^^^^^^^^